 Lorraine Ho is a Project Assistant at the School of Design of the Hong Kong Polytechnic University.
 She has a keen interest in the areas of information design, language, local visual culture and illustration.
 Her past projects focused on exploring themes of empathy and human connection through dialogue, text and experimental images.
 Lorraine is currently working on an illustration series centred around food culture, specifically the emotional relationships between people, cooking and eating.
 She is also involved in multiple cultural projects in Hong Kong.
 Lorraine holds a BA in Communication Design from the Hong Kong Polytechnic University.

-Kiki is a third-year Communication Design student at the School of Design of the Hong Kong Polytechnic University.
+Kiki is a BA graduate of Communication Design programme at the School of Design of the Hong Kong Polytechnic University.
 She is interested in typography, publication design and information design.
-She is also drawn to more research-based approaches in design practice.
-This is her first time working in a research lab and in an information-design-focused context.
-Meanwhile, she is also preparing for her upcoming final year project — exploring the variety of information design in Hong Kong, and its relation to local culture.
+She is also drawn to more research-based approaches in design practice and local culture.
+She assists and coordinates projects revolving Hong Kong neon signs, including the archival and research for neon sign artworks.
+She also explores the variety of information design in Hong Kong, and its relation to local culture.